Freight Shipping from Minneapolis to New Orleans

 How much does it cost to ship freight from Minneapolis to New Orleans?

-Full truckload (FTL) rates from Minneapolis, MN to New Orleans, LA currently range from $2,943-$3,628 for a standard dry van load over the 1,369-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to New Orleans, LA currently range $2,943-$3,628 (roughly $2.16-$2.67 per mile over 1,369 miles).
 LTL shipments typically cost $953-$1,564 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to New Orleans?

-Standard FTL transit from Minneapolis to New Orleans is approximately 25 hrs by truck over 1,369 miles.
+Standard FTL transit from Minneapolis to New Orleans is approximately 25 hrs by truck over 1,369 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Midway Intermodal to NS New Orleans Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Minneapolis to New Orleans freight?